safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 <figure><img src="../.gitbook/assets/transaction_service_architecture.png" width="100%" alt="" /></figure>

 ## Blockchain Indexing
-Safe transaction service can index automatically executed transactions, configuration changes, ERC20/721 transfers, and onchain confirmations.
+Safe transaction service can index automatically executed transactions, configuration changes, ERC-20/721 transfers, and onchain confirmations.
 The indexer is running on `worker-indexer` by different periodic [tasks](https://github.com/safe-global/safe-transaction-service/blob/master/safe_transaction_service/history/tasks.py).

-ERC20 and ERC721 are indexed using [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) filtered by the Transfer topic `keccak('Transfer(address,address,uint256)')`.
+ERC-20 and ERC-721 are indexed using [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) filtered by the Transfer topic `keccak('Transfer(address,address,uint256)')`.

-Safe creation, executed transactions, configuration changes and onchain confirmations are indexed at different way depending if the chain is L1 or L2.
+Safe creation, executed transactions, configuration changes, and onchain confirmations are indexed differently depending on whether the chain is L1 or L2.

-For L1 chains the indexer calls tracing methods, for oldest blocks [trace_filter](https://openethereum.github.io/JSONRPC-trace-module#trace_filter) is used filtering by singleton address of Safe contracts and for latest blocks [trace_block](https://openethereum.github.io/JSONRPC-trace-module#trace_block) is used, as `trace_filter` takes longer to return updated information. `trace_block` will be used if the block depth is lower than `ETH_INTERNAL_TXS_NUMBER_TRACE_BLOCKS`.
-The environment variables used by indexing are defined [here](https://github.com/safe-global/safe-transaction-service/blob/master/config/settings/base.py#L433).
+For L1 chains, the indexer calls tracing methods.
+For the oldest blocks, [trace_filter](https://openethereum.github.io/JSONRPC-trace-module#trace_filter) is used filtering by singleton address of Safe contracts, and for the latest blocks [trace_block](https://openethereum.github.io/JSONRPC-trace-module#trace_block) is used, as `trace_filter` takes longer to return updated information. `trace_block` will be used if the block depth is lower than `ETH_INTERNAL_TXS_NUMBER_TRACE_BLOCKS`.
+The environment variables indexing uses are defined [here](https://github.com/safe-global/safe-transaction-service/blob/master/config/settings/base.py#L433).

-For L2 chains the indexing is by events with [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) method with the corresponding topics.
+For L2 chains, the indexing is by events with the [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) method with the corresponding topics.

-From Safe creation the transaction service is storing each contract change on `SafeStatus` model as `nonce`, `owners`... and the last current status of a Safe in `SafeLastStatus`, for database easy access and optimization.
+From Safe creation, the transaction service stores each contract change on the `SafeStatus` model as `nonce`, `owners`, etc. The latest and current status of a Safe is stored as `SafeLastStatus` for easy database access and optimization.

-The following endpoints let us to know the current indexing status on safe transaction service:
+The following endpoints let us know the current indexing status of the Safe transaction service:
 - `/v1/about/indexing/`

 Response example: